 - (1) The wildlife strike hazard on, or in the vicinity of, an aerodrome shall be assessed through: - (a) the establishment of a national procedure for recording and reporting wildlife strikes to aircraft; - (b) the collection of information from aircraft operators, aerodrome personnel and other sources on the presence of wildlife on or around the aerodrome constituting a potential hazard to aircraft operations; and - (c) an ongoing evaluation of the wildlife hazard by competent personnel. - Note.
-Ghana Civil Aviation (AIS) Directives - Note. -The presence of wildlife (birds and animals) on and in the aerodrome vicinity poses a serious threat to aircraft operational safety. - (2) Wildlife strike reports shall be collected by the Authority and forwarded to ICAO for inclusion in the ICAO Bird Strike Information System (IBIS) database. - Note.
+Ghana Civil Aviation (AIS) Directives - Note. -The presence of wildlife (birds and other animals) on and in the aerodrome, vicinity poses a serious threat to aircraft operational safety. - (2) Wildlife strike reports shall be collected by the Authority and forwarded to ICAO for inclusion in the ICAO Bird Strike Information System (IBIS) database. - Note.
 The IBIS is designed to collect and disseminate information on wildlife strikes to aircraft.
-Information on the system is included in the Manual on the ICAO Bird Strike Information System (IBIS) (Doc 9332). - (3) Action shall be taken to decrease the risk to aircraft operations by adopting measures to minimize the likelihood of collisions between wildlife and aircraft. - Note.
-Guidance on effective measures for establishing whether or not wildlife, on or near an aerodrome, constitute a potential hazard to aircraft operations, and on methods for discouraging their presence, is given in the Airport Services Manual (Doc 9137), Part 3. - (4) Appropriate measures shall be put in place to eliminate or to prevent the establishment of garbage disposal dumps or any other source which may attract wildlife to the aerodrome, or its vicinity, unless an appropriate wildlife assessment indicates that they are unlikely to create conditions conducive to a wildlife hazard problem.
-Where the elimination of existing sites are not possible, the measure shall ensure that any risk to aircraft posed by these sites is assessed and reduced to as low as reasonably practicable. - (5) The Authority shall give due consideration to aviation safety concerns related to land developments in the vicinity of the aerodrome that may attract wildlife.
+Information on the system is included in the Manual on the ICAO Bird Strike Information System (IBIS) (Doc 9332). - (3) Action shall be taken to decrease the risk to aircraft operations by adopting measures to minimize the likelihood of collisions between wildlife and aircraft. - Note. -Procedures on the management of wildlife hazards on and within the vicinity of aerodromes, including the establishment of a wildlife hazard management programme (WHMP), wildlife risk assessment, land-use management and personnel training, are specified in the PANS-Aerodromes (Doc 9981), Part II, Chapters 1 and 6.
+Further guidance is given in the Airport Services Manual (Doc 9137), Part 3.- - (4) Appropriate measures shall be put in place to eliminate or to prevent the establishment of garbage disposal dumps or any other source which may attract wildlife to the aerodrome, or its vicinity, unless an appropriate wildlife assessment indicates that they are unlikely to create conditions conducive to a wildlife hazard problem.
+Where the elimination of existing sites is not possible, the measure shall ensure that any risk to aircraft posed by these sites is assessed and reduced to as low as reasonably practicable. - (5) The Authority shall give due consideration to aviation safety concerns related to land developments in the vicinity of the aerodrome that may attract wildlife.